-Overview of the Laguna 1216
+Overview of the Laguna Revo 1216

-You only have to turn the dial to fine-tuning within each range.
+You only have to turn the dial to fine-tune within each range.
 The sealed ball-bearings give you a smooth action.
 Sealed bearings are easy to use as they do not need lubrication.
 That saves time and labor.
 They are also weather-proof, and they perform well.
-The 1HP motor is powerful and allows consistency in torque on multiple speeds.
+The 1HP motor is powerful and allows consistency in torque at multiple speeds.
 Efficient cooler running and longer brush life is what you get consistently from the machine at low.
 The pre-drilled holes on the spindle give you lighting.

-It is ideal for multiple spindle turnings, that range up to 15-1//2 long and the bowl turnings up to 12-1/2inches in diameter.
+It is ideal for multiple spindle turnings that range up to 15-1//2 long, and the bowl turnings up to 12-1/2inches in diameter.
 The table saw has a self-ejecting live center that is user-friendly.
 The push button has a spindle lock that you can release when you want to start the machine.

 The package includes a Laguna Revo1216 Midi lathe, MT2 Drive center, MT2 Live center, and a faceplate.
 The lathe machine and the stand are sturdy.
 The built-in storage is convenient as it keeps your tools closer to you.
 It uses a unique Pulse Width Modulation inverter.
 It helps consistency throughout the speeds.